dotnet/docs/docs/standard/garbage-collection/unmanaged.md

     —**or**—

   - Override the <xref:System.Object.Finalize%2A?displayProperty=nameWithType> method.
 Finalization enables the non-deterministic release of unmanaged resources when the consumer of a type fails to call <xref:System.IDisposable.Dispose%2A?displayProperty=nameWithType> to dispose of them deterministically.
-Overriding the <xref:System.Object.Finalize%2A?displayProperty=nameWithType> is achieved by providing a [destructor](../../csharp/programming-guide/classes-and-structs/destructors.md).
+Define a [finalizer](../../csharp/programming-guide/classes-and-structs/destructors.md) by overriding the <xref:System.Object.Finalize%2A?displayProperty=nameWithType> method.

   > [!WARNING]
   > However, because object finalization can be a complex and an error-prone operation, we recommend that you use a safe handle instead of providing your own finalizer.